PhaseEdge/AWT-2024-2025/README.md

 Deliverables include the source code, test results, and reports detailing implementation, optimizations, and performance comparisons.

+There might be some errors on the terminal.
+Not important ones.

 // IMPORTANT NOTE
 core.cpp or powermetrics_output_core === multi threading + caching + better code structure for C++.